Existence of weak solutions to volume-preserving mean curvature flow with obstacles: Introduction

 Here, $I_d$ is the $d\times d$ identity matrix, $\psi^{\pm}$ are given uniformly continuous functions that represent the obstacles, and $A$ is a given Lipschitz continuous function.
 See \cite{GTZ19} for the well-posedness of Lipschitz continuous viscosity solutions and the large-time behavior with a constant forcing.
 When $A\equiv0$, the large-time profile was studied in \cite{M24} with the two-person game theory \cite{KS06} in 2-d.

 The \emph{Allen-Cahn equation} has also been taken as a phase field for the obstacle problem.
 The Allen-Cahn equation, originally from \cite{AC79}, reads

 where the standard double-well potential $W$ is given by $W(r):=\frac{1}{2}(1-r^2)^2$.
-Formal derivation that the transition layer of $\phi^{\varepsilon}$ converges to interfaces moving by mean curvature as $\varepsilon\to0$ was justified by \cite{ESS92} with viscosity solutions (see also \cite{CGG91,ES91}) and by \cite{I93} with the Brakke's motion by mean curvature \cite{B78}.
+Formal derivation that the transition layer of $\phi^{\varepsilon}$ converges to interfaces moving by mean curvature as $\varepsilon\to0$ was justified by \cite{I93} with the Brakke's motion by mean curvature \cite{B78}.
 We refer to the references in \cite{C96} for the extensive literature of the works for the Allen-Cahn equation.

 For the obstacle problem, \cite{BP12} used a penalized double-well potential in the Allen-Cahn equation.
 Paper \cite{T21} took the standard potential $W$ to study the obstacle problem, which was seen as the mean curvature motion with (an approximation of) the forcing term